nkc22sty/x-reality/README.md

 ### Hi there 👋 I'm Ankit Chaudhary,

 A Data engineer passionate about Data Science :bar_chart:.
 I like automating, building scalable pipelines, and improving and optimizing systems.
-I am a Strong Advocate for 📜 open source, :cloud: Cloud computing, 🚀 DevOps, :new: Innovation and Automation :robot:

 - 🌱 I’m currently pursuing **Masters in Advanced Computer Science at Bangor University, UK**
 - ⚡ **Fun fact:** I **strongly** I am a firm believer in the *Chaos theory*, which states that even in unpredictable environments with seemingly random oddities and irregularities, there exists a predictable and sensible pattern that is not initially visible.